WendySanarwanto/udemy-modern-react-with-redux-2019/README.md

   - Understand ways to prevent multiple calls being made against an async method, with same name & arguments, in an `action creator`.
 One fine way to do this is through chaining calls to [lodash](https://www.npmjs.com/package/lodash) methods (`chain`, `map`, `uniq`, `forEach`, `value`).

-- [streams](https://github.com/WendySanarwanto/udemy-modern-react-with-redux-2019/tree/master/streams) Demonstrate Reactjs with Redux application which does CRUD features which follows RESTful conventions.
+- [streams](https://github.com/WendySanarwanto/udemy-modern-react-with-redux-2019/tree/master/streams) Demonstrate Reactjs with Redux application which does CRUD features and follows RESTful conventions.
 Takeaways:

   - View/Page component's navigation by applying page routing, through using [react-router-dom](https://www.npmjs.com/package/react-router-dom) library.